Serve in aFlute glass

 Bravado (absinthe) dominates this drink, alongside hints of biscuity champagne.
-We added a touch of sugar to tame this hardman's cocktail.
+I've added a touch of sugar to tame this hardman's cocktail.

 Created by Ernest Hemingway (not just named after his book), this recipe was the author's contribution to a 1935 cocktail book titled So Red the Nose, or Breath in the Afternoon.
 I've toned down the maestro's original recipe a little as it included a whopping ounce-and-a-half of absinthe.
 The book stipulates: "Pour 1 jigger of absinthe into a champagne glass, add iced champagne until it attains the proper opalescent milkiness.
 Drink 3 to 5 of these slowly."